Do I really need a contractor that specializes in commercial painting? Isn’t it the same as residential painting?

 Examples of large commercial spaces include shopping malls, hotels, museums, and office buildings.
 It is hard to image a single painter, roller in hand trying to tackle such a large space!
 In addition to requiring more people on the job, large spaces may have special challenges such as very high ceilings.
 Because of these challenges, job like these often require specialized equipment such as cherry picker cranes and industrial painting tools.
 Commercial painters will also have access to high quality commercial paint supplies.

-Logistics in residential painting is usually fairly simple.
+Logistics in a residential painting is usually fairly simple.
 A painter comes into a home and the family that is living in the home has to avoid using the room which is being painted for a day or so.

 But in the business world, things tend not to be quite as simple.

 Because commercial painting involves working for businesses, these types of jobs often have tight deadlines and other logistics which must be considered as business does cannot afford to be shut down for a lengthy period of time.
 In large scale commercial projects, the painters must often coordinate their schedules with those of other contractors.
 This differs from the residential painter who very often is working alone.

 While residential painters typically work during the daytime from Monday to Friday, commercial painters must often work outside of business hours so that the business in which they have their project can still operate.
 It is not unusual for commercial painters to work on weekends or around the clock to complete a job.